rnaharro/AppleWatchFaces/readme.md

 8. **Are you planning to do complications ?**

-Maybe, I've seen some open source battery / date ones.
-Those would be the simplest to implement.
-Positioning out of the way of the other things might be one initial problem to solve.
+Currently the app supports date/time and battery "decorators" that do their best to stay out of the way of the other items that make up the watch face rings.

 9. **Are all the designs round  ?**